 Speak to a specialist

 Going beyond a doctor or a cognitive-behavioral therapist, there could be other specialists that can help you in your situation.
 It could be somebody at a community mental health center who will talk to you for free.
 It could be somebody specializing in addiction if you have fallen into bad habits because of the way you feel.
 Take the services of the Psychological Care Institute who offer teletherapy and addiction treatment, for example.
-And you might also consider hypnotherapy, as this powerful technique can be used to help you overcome your personal challenges.
-You can find out more about this and the services we offer here.
+You might also consider hypnotherapy, as this powerful technique can be used to help you overcome your personal challenges.

 Join a therapy group